Cancel anytime

 Industry Overview

-The supplemental insurance industry is growing due to rising healthcare costs and increased consumer awareness of financial risks associated with illness and accidents.
+The supplemental insurance industry is characterized by increasing demand due to rising healthcare costs and gaps in traditional health insurance coverage.
+Growth is also driven by an aging population and a greater awareness of financial risks associated with illness and accidents.

 Positioning

-Aflac is a leading provider of supplemental insurance, known for its brand recognition and strong distribution network.
+Aflac is a leading provider of supplemental insurance, particularly known for its brand recognition and strong presence in Japan.
+Its competitive advantages include a well-established distribution network, a focus on customer service, and innovative product offerings.

 Total Addressable Market (TAM)